 Demand for bicycling is expected to increase along and adjacent to the Corridor, especially as redevelopment occurs.
-While dedicated bikeways are not recommended on Highway 53, additional destinations and anticipated increase in bicycling will generate demand to and along the Highway 53 corridor.
+While dedicated bikeways are not recommended on Highway 53 as they are on parallel off-streets, additional destinations and anticipated increase in bicycling will generate demand to and along the Highway 53 corridor.
 Several steps can help people bike through and to the corridor.